 transducer: Another term for a sensor.

-- Music by Touch - Students learn programming skills and logic design in parallel through a hands-on design challenge involving LEGO® MINDSTORMS® EV3 intelligent bricks, motors and touch sensors.
+- Music by Touch: Programming Robot Tactile Sensors to Play Sounds - Students learn programming skills and logic design in parallel through a hands-on design challenge involving LEGO® MINDSTORMS® EV3 intelligent bricks, motors and touch sensors.
 They program robot computers to play sounds and rotate a wheel when a touch sensor is activated, and then produce different responses if a different touch sensor is pressed.
 Students see how the robot uses sensor input to make decisions to move appropriately.

 Robots use the information received from sensors to make decisions about movement and actions in much the same manner as we do when our brains uses signals from our senses to decide how to control our muscles and bodily functions.